Tobias Warner

 Research Interests & Expertise

-• Comparative Literature; French and Francophone Studies; World Literature; African Literature, Film and Print Cultures; Wolof Literature; Critical Theory; Colonial and Postcolonial Studies
+• Comparative Literature; Francophone Studies; African Literature, Film, and Print Culture; World Literature; Wolof Literature; Critical Theory; Colonial and Postcolonial Studies

 Membership and Service